Subpoena duces tecum: Order pursuant to a deposition

-In the United States, a notice to a party deponent (a person called to testify in a deposition) may be accompanied by a request for production of documents and other tangible things during the taking of a deposition.
+In the United States, a notice to a party (to the action) deponent (a person called to testify in a deposition) may be accompanied by a request for production of documents and other tangible things during the taking of a deposition.
 The notice to produce (literally: "bring these documents with you to the deposition") is served prior to the deposition.
 This follows the Federal Rules of Civil Procedure.
 The method of using a subpoena duces tecum is generally valid only to compel a witness to produce documents and other things at the time of the deposition.

 If a deponent is a non-party to the action (not involved directly in the litigation, but wanted for testimony), production of documents can be compelled only through a proper subpoena duces tecum.
-Depending on the nature of the documents, and their volume, some may be obtained directly, and before deposition under FRCP 34.
-In cases where a large number of documents are potentially relevant to the hearing, the court may order them to be produced prior to the deposition.
-This forms a part of legal discovery and allows parties involved time to review them prior to the deposition or other hearing.

 Federal cases and some states follow Rule 27(a)(3) of the Federal Rules of Civil Procedure concerning the production of documents in pretrial discovery, including those pertaining to depositions.
 These can include the subpoena duces tecum to produce documents, or in some cases to undergo a physical or mental examination.
 In the Ninth Circuit, interpreting Rule 27 literally, it has been held that a party can simply produce the documents only, and in certain cases, avoid an oral deposition when presented with a subpoena duces tecum.